North Carolina, The Triangle

 Let us introduce you to the amazing hospice veterinarians in your area.

 Growing up on Long Island, I was the kid taking care of the baby bird that fell from the nest, rescuing the turtles from the road, walking the neighbors’ dogs for fun, volunteering to clean cages at the shelter.
 I moved to North Carolina to attend Guilford College in Greensboro and have lived in the Triangle since graduating from Guilford.
 I have been a small animal veterinarian since 1997 after graduating from NCSU College of Veterinary Medicine.
-I am married and have two growing boys, one dog, three cats, and a charcoal corn snake.
+I am married and have two growing boys, two dogs, three cats, and a charcoal corn snake.
 Our dog Lydia, a hound dog mix, was rescued in the mountains of NC with her littermates and she loves camping and boating.
-Our 3 cats were bottle fed kitten strays and are full of personality.
+Our Australian Cattle Dog puppy, Luna Blu, was rescued and re-homed to us as a result of ingesting rat bat in Tennessee.
+She is smart and high energy!
+Our 3 cats from 3 different litters, were bottle fed by myself and my husband, and are full of personality.

 As a small animal veterinarian, I am very fortunate to have a career that I enjoy.
+I am one of fewer than 100 veterinarians worldwide, who has recently become a Certified Hospice and Palliative Care Veterinarian, after completing an 18 month intensive program.
 Positively impacting the lives of my clients and their pets gives me a great feeling of satisfaction.
 I take great pleasure in the relationships that I have built serving clients.